P | Bats/Throws: S/S | 5' 11" 200 lbs | Age: 22

 LHP scouting grades: Fastball: 50 | Slider: 55 | Control: 45 | Overall: 40

 Though he’s undersized and that will always bring concerns about durability with it, he’s strong and athletic and showed an increased ability to find the strike zone in his second season in college.
-Whether he eventually throws right-handed full time as a starter or is able to find a way to use his ambidextrousness to his advantage as he climbs the ladder will be one of the more interesting storylines in the Mariners system.
+His ceiling is still highest as a right-handed starter, now in his second organization, but never say never on him sprinkling lefty looks back in.

 2024